imranariffin/coding-dojo-golang/README.md

 #### Question

-Given a CSV of emails as input, can you complete the following function to return number of rows with emails that are all similar?
+Given a CSV of emails as input, can you complete the following function to return the number of rows with emails that are all similar?

 You can assume each email provided is valid.
-An input will have a consistent number of emails in each row but different test cases may have different number of emails in a row.
+An input will have a consistent number of emails in each row but different test cases may have different number of emails in each row.

 ```go
 func getSimilarEmailsCount(emailCSV []string) int {